MicrosoftDocs/learn/learn-pr/azure/azure-sql-replication/includes/3-exercise-track-data-changes-with-cdc.md

 ### Enable CDC on your tables

-Once you enable CDC on the database, you will notice the CDC artifacts being created in the same source database (5 system tables under cdc schema).
+Once you enable CDC on the database, you'll notice the CDC artifacts being created in the same source database (five system tables under cdc schema).

 1. Enable CDC on table `SalesLT.Customer`: